- What is Speak Out Iowa?

 - Who is administering this survey?

-- What does the survey include?
+- What is the University of Iowa's survey instrument?

 - Who should participate in this survey?

 - I have not experienced sexual misconduct while at the University of Iowa.
 Should I still take this survey?

 - Is the survey anonymous?

 - Is the survey voluntary?

 - How long will the survey take to complete?

 - Is there any compensation associated with completing the survey?

 - Does the survey work on all browsers and mobile devices?

 - What will the University of Iowa do with the results?